sdiehl/llvm-tutorial-standalone/README.md

   return ast
 ```

-This will generate and JIT compile into the following IR:
+This will generate and JIT compile into the following IR and use the LLVM
+execution engine to JIT it to machien code.

 ```llvm
 ; ModuleID = 'my cool jit'